rayyan35p/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1b.
 User does not enter a required field.
   * 1b1.
 TaskHub shows an error message.

     Use case ends.

 * 1c.
 User enters details of an employee that already exists.
   * 1c1.
 TaskHub shows an error message.

     Use case ends.

 * 1d.
 User enters an invalid value for a field.
   * 1d1.
 TaskHub shows an error message.

     Use case ends.

 * 1e.
 User enters multiple values for a single-valued field.
   * 1e1.
 TaskHub shows an error message.

     Use case ends.

 **Use case: UC02 - Edit an employee**

-Guarantees: MSS -> The employee is updated with the new details.

 **MSS**